Creativity only occurs when we are relaxed enough to allow it to occur.

 Creativity is good for your brain.

 It stimulates alpha waves, signals in the brain that only occur in states of relaxation.
-Studies show that when we generating alpha waves and in a relaxed state, that this is when we have aha moments when we get solutions to the seemingly impossible.
+Studies show that when we generate alpha waves and are in a relaxed state, that this is when we have “aha!” moments when we get solutions to the seemingly impossible.

-This is why when faced with a challenging problem, it is best to take a step away from the problem, play a game, take a walk, or a nap so that your unconscious mind can get to work on the problem as you relax.
+This is why when faced with a challenging problem, it is best to take a step away from the problem.
+Try playing a game, taking a walk, or a nap so that your unconscious mind can get to work on the problem as you relax.